abapGit/docs.abapgit.org/docs/ref-folders-filenames.md

 `Check your package and folder logic, and either assign { package } to the package hierarchy of { top package } or remove package { package } from the repository.`

-If package already exist but is not included in the package hierarchy of the package assigned to the repository, then a manual change of the package is required i.e. setting a parent package to the repo package (or one of its subpackages).
+If package already exist but is not included in the package hierarchy of the package assigned to the repository, then a manual change of the package is required i.e. setting a parent package to the repo package (or one of its sub-packages).
 We don't do this automatically since it's not clear where in the hierarchy the new package should be located or whether the sub package shall be removed from the repo.

 `Package and path do not match for object { type } { name }`